donatoivan/zendesk-internship-coding-challenge/README.md

 For Vim

 $ EDITOR="vim" rails credentials:edit

+Note: When you run this command it takes between 5 and 20 seconds to open the file
 ```

 Likewise, you will have to also edit the url that is used in `app/controllers/tickets_controller.rb`